 Supporting Legislative Voting Reform Efforts

 The energy for voting reform is not restricted to states that allow ballot initiatives.
 Bills to expand voter access have been filed or pre-filed in at least 31 states, and we and our chapters are excited to support those efforts, especially those that will make it easier for students and young Americans to vote.
-From student specific reforms, like ensuring that student IDs are an acceptable form of voter ID, to broader reforms, like no-excuse absentee and early voting, EVC will be working to bring down unnecessary hurdles and expand access to the ballot.
+From student specific reforms, like ensuring that student IDs are an acceptable form of voter ID, to broader reforms, like no-excuse absentee voting and automatic voter registration, EVC will be working to bring down unnecessary hurdles and expand access to the ballot.

 Expanding Ranked-Choice Voting

 Ranked-choice voting (RCV) generated lots of headlines in 2018, and for good reason.
 After being used in numerous cities around the nation, RCV was implemented in a federal election for the first time in Maine, and led to a fairer and more representative election.
 By allowing voters to indicate their order of preference among all the candidates in a race, RCV ensures that the winning candidate is the one preferred by the most voters.